garfix/nli-go/doc/remarks.md

 ## 2021-03-27

 Relations are now used as messages, in the communication between the web client and the server.
 Relations can be converted to JSON effortlessly.

+---

+This sequence also goes wrong:

+    Put a small red block into the box
+    Will you please stack up both of the red blocks and either a green cube or a pyramid?

+The system creates a stack of a green block with on it a single small red block.
+Now I think I know why: it somehow interprets "both of the red blocks" as "a small red block" from the anaphora queue.

 ## 2021-03-26